MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

     </script>
 </body>
 ```

-Inside the `try` statement, instantiate a `distance` variable. `distance` will store a value representing the distance from Misty in meters an object has been detected by her front center time-of-flight sensor.
+Inside the `try` statement, instantiate a `distance` variable. `distance` stores a value representing the distance from Misty in meters an object has been detected by her front center time-of-flight sensor.
 This value is stored in the `data` response at `data.message.distanceInMeters`.
 Log `distance` to the console.

 ```html
 <body>